wp-plugins/relevanssi/readme.txt

 * To-do: Log the search queries and provide statistics.

 == Changelog ==

+= 1.1.3 =
+* Fixed a small bug, made internationalization possible (translations are welcome!).

 = 1.1.2 =
 * English stopword file had a problem, which is now fixed.